QualiNext/modeling_examples/cs_modeling/_infra_spec/infra_spec.md

 @row
 ##### metadata
-The application section defines the basic artifacts or image to use for the app.
 - **name**: The name identifying this instance spec.
 This can be referenced in the application.yaml _infrastructure_ section.